 The formic acid volatilises slowly from the strips into the hive cavity.
 The honeybees determine the concentration of formic acid in the hive air by ventilating the brood area to their comfort level.
-Excess levels of formic acid vapours in the hive air are quickly replaced by fresh incoming air.
+Excess levels of formic acid vapour in the hive air are quickly replaced by fresh incoming air to the hive.